wanderson33245/The-Metal-Corpus/README.md

 The [Metal Archives](https://www.metal-archives.com/) (Encyclopaedia Metallum) is one of the most comprehensive databases for metal music, with band information, line-ups, reviews, lyrical themes, and often the lyrics themselves for tens of thousands of artists.
 It doesn't have a dedicated public API, but scraping it responsibly would be a fun networking challenge and would significantly improve this dataset's coverage of underground and obscure artists.

+### AI integration

+The human-in-the-loop validation step is the most time-consuming part of the pipeline.
+In a future extension of this project, I would like to train a classification model to automate it.
+With 2,048 validated previews in hand, the training data is there.

 ---

 ## About